rerodrigues/react-hooks-overview/README.md

 ### useContext

-This hook lets you access a Context and return its default or provider value.
+This hook lets you access a Context and return its default or Provider value.
 Example:

 #### Context